BlackPythonDevs/blackpythondevs/byelaws/README.md

 1. [Article I: Name and purpose of corporation](/byelaws/article_i.md): This article establishes our official name and articulates our mission statement.

 2. [Article II: Leadership team](/byelaws/article_ii.md): This article defines our leadership structure.
-It establishes the composition of the Leadership Team and describes six key roles: Global Executor, Regional Executor, Vice Regional Executor, Events Coordinator, and Conference Sponsorship Coordinator.
+It establishes the composition of the Leadership Team and describes six key roles: Global Executor, Regional Executor, Sub-Regional Executor, Events Coordinator, and Conference Sponsorship Coordinator.

 3. [Article III: Black Python Devs Council](/byelaws/article_iii.md): This article creates our advisory council.
 It defines the council's composition, advisory responsibilities, and membership roster requirements.

-4. [Article IV: Working groups](/byelaws/article_iv.md): This article establishes two working groups: Code of Conduct and Social Team.
+4. [Article IV: Working groups](/byelaws/article_iv.md): This Article established the procedure for creation, administration, oversight, and dissolution of working groups.
+Actual working groups themselves will be defined in the working groups directory and will be responsible for the creation and maintenance of their own bylaws.

 5. [Article V: Voting body](/byelaws/article_v.md): This article defines our voting body.